Dvs-Bilisim/backup-manager/README.md

 # backup-manager (under development)

-It's a simple library to manage backup for various services
+It's a simple library to manage backups for various services

 ## Install